CBurgessTSU/tsu-discord-admin/README.md

 ### For Admins

-1. **Access the Admin Panel**: Navigate to the deployed frontend URL
+1. **Access the Admin Panel**: Navigate to the deployed frontend URL: https://tsu-discord-admin.onrender.com
 2. **Authenticate**: Enter the password when prompted (credentials provided separately)
 3. **Choose an Option**:
    - **Create New Class**: Enter a class name, click "Create Discord Channel"
    - **Existing Role Link**: Select a role from the dropdown, click "Generate Join Link"
-4. **Share the Link**: Copy the generated OAuth2 link and share it with students
+4. **Share the Link**: Copy the generated OAuth2 link and share it with students (ideally as a button, the URL itself is a bit long)

 ### For Students